yuanqing/figma-plugins/packages/figma-organize-components/README.md

 Organizes components on the current page.

-- Customise the way components are group and the spacing between components.
+- Customise the way components are grouped.
+- Set the space between components.
 - Optionally delete non-components on the page.

 ## License